France 4

 France 4 (/fr/) is a French free-to-air public television channel.
 Owned by France Télévisions, the channel is divided into two strands, with children's and family programming under the Okoo strand airing around 05:00 to 21:00 daily, and arts programming from 21:00 to 05:00 nightly.

 The channel has its origins in Festival, a satellite channel established by France Télévision in 1996 to carry arts and cultural programming.
 With the launch of France's digital terrestrial television platform TNT on 31 March 2005, Festival was re-launched as a free-to-air channel known as France 4.
-While it was officially France Télévisions' eighth channel, the "France 4" branding was aligned with its placement on TNT channel 14; and it got moved to channel 4 on 6 June 2025.
+While it was officially France Télévisions' eighth channel, the "France 4" branding was aligned with its placement on TNT channel 14; it was moved to channel 4 on 6 June 2025.

 History

 Festival (1996–2005)

 On 24 June 1996, France Télévision established Festival, a satellite channel for the TPS satellite service, which France Télévision co-owned at the time.
 Festival offered a selection of films and television series, many of them previously seen on France 2, France 3 and Arte.